qxlsz/game_of_thrones/README.rst

     https://github.com/qxlsz/game_of_thrones

 A Python library for gameofthrones fans

-Thanks to @jeffreylancaster for maintaining awesome data base.
+Cheers to @jeffreylancaster for GoT character info.